SammieF/G8-Capstone-Project/README.md

 ## Deployment

-To deploy the AdoptAFriend-ReactFlaskFullstack project to AWS using Terraform, Docker, EKS, and Jenkins, follow these steps:
+To deploy the AdoptAFriend React-Flask Fullstack project to AWS using Terraform, Docker, EKS, and Jenkins, follow these steps:

 - [X] Set up an AWS account if you don't have one already.